canonical-websites/tutorials.ubuntu.com/tutorials/packaging/debug-your-snap.md

 Snaps are Linux packages you can install on a wide range of Linux distributions.
 They are installed from a centralized store and run in a confined sandbox.

-The trouble with sandboxed apps is that they can be harder to debug that non-sandboxed (traditionally packaged) apps.
+The trouble with sandboxed apps is that they can be harder to debug than non-sandboxed (traditionally packaged) apps.
 This tutorial will take readers through common steps to debug a malfunctioning snap.

 ### What you’ll learn

-  - How to debug a snap without confinement.
+  - How to debug a snap under devmode confinement.
-  - How to debug a confined snap.
+  - How to debug a snap under strict/classic confinement.

 ### What you’ll need

-  - Any supported snap GNU/Linux distribution .
+  - Ubuntu 16.04
   - Some very basic knowledge of command line use, know how to edit files.
   - Knowledge of using snapcraft to package a snap.
+If not, visit [here](https://tutorials.ubuntu.com/tutorial/create-your-first-snap) first.

 Survey